The X-ray department in the Dental Hospital receives the

 Picture Archiving and Communication System (PACS).
 These images can

-also be accessed by other Trusts as required on request to
+also be accessed by other Trusts, if they are required for any

 The Dental Radiologists regularly perform more